gI0baI/fast-flags/README.md

 Allows you to hide game Guis [ctrl+⇧+c], core Guis [ctrl+⇧+g], billboards [ctrl+⇧+b], and player names [ctrl+⇧+n]

 > [!IMPORTANT]
-> Requires you to be in a group
+> Requires you to be in a group.

 > [!TIP]
-> Use with the Gui toggle [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#hide-guis-1) for best experience
+> Use with the Gui toggle [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#hide-guis-1) for best experience.

 ```json
 "DFIntCanHideGuiGroupId": "GroupId"